zoni/obsidian-export/README.md

 # License

-Obsidian-export is dual-licensed under the [Apache 2.0] and the [MIT] licenses.
+Obsidian-export is open-source software released under the [BSD-2-Clause Plus Patent License].

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+This license is designed to provide: a) a simple permissive license; b) that is compatible with the GNU General Public License (GPL), version 2; and c) which also has an express patent grant included.

+Please review the [LICENSE] file for the full text of the license.

 # Changelog